Readings for Sociology 20033

 [Optional] In October 2021, the Irish Rover argued that on issues of gender and sexuality, the university's stance regarding Church teachings raises concern.

 [Optional] Memories Pizza in Walkerton Indiana created a firestorm of controversy when it said it would not cater a gay wedding (something it had never been asked to do anyway) - and received $840,000 in donations as a result.
 An anti-gay group blasted JC Penney's Father's Day ad.
-But Avis went after the gay market.
 The Hallmark Channel Apologizes for Pulling Ads With Brides Kissing.

 [Optional] Mark Joseph Stern Fact Checks Ted Cruz's Video Defense of Religious Liberty.